unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 **Why translators need them**: These are the "measuring stick" against which all translations are evaluated for accuracy and faithfulness.

-### Gateway Language Translation Texts
+### Strategic Language Translation Texts

-These are complete Bible translations in gateway languages (like English, Spanish, French) that serve as bridges for mother tongue translators:
+These are complete Bible translations in Strategic Languages (such as English, Spanish, French) that serve as bridges for mother tongue translators:

-#### **Literal Translation (ULT/GLT)**
+#### **Literal Text (ULT/GLT)**

-**What it contains**: A complete Bible translation that follows a form-centric approach, preserving the structures of the original Hebrew and Greek texts while remaining understandable in the gateway language.
+**What it contains**: A complete Bible translation that follows a form-centric approach, preserving the structures of the original Hebrew and Greek texts while remaining understandable in the Strategic Language.

-**Purpose**: Shows translators exactly what the original text says by retaining original language word order, grammatical forms, idioms, and figures of speech as much as possible.
+**Purpose**: Shows translators exactly what the original text says by retaining, as much as possible, original-language word order, grammatical forms, idioms, and figures of speech.

 **Why translators need it**: Provides access to the structural patterns and specific forms used in the original languages, helping translators understand how the biblical authors expressed their thoughts and enabling them to make informed decisions about how to render these forms in their target languages.

-#### **Simplified Translation (UST/GST)**
+#### **Simplified Text (UST/GST)**

-**What it contains**: A complete Bible translation that follows a meaning-based approach, prioritizing clear, natural communication of biblical concepts using contemporary language and cultural expressions.
+**What it contains**: A complete Bible translation that follows a meaning-based approach, prioritizing clear, natural communication of biblical concepts using plain language and general expressions.

 **Purpose**: Demonstrates how to express the meaning of the original text in natural, understandable language that communicates effectively to modern readers.